 When a person passes away, there are a number of matters which need to be dealt with, including the question whether the deceased has left a Will, or not.

-If the deceased left a valid Will, then the appointed Executor(s) have the responsibility to fulfill the deceased's wishes, according to the Will and subject to the Law.
+If the deceased left a valid Will, then the appointed Executor(s) have the responsibility to fulfil the deceased's wishes, according to the Will and subject to the Law.

 The role of Executor or Administrator can be an onerous and task full one.
 A deceased's estate can involve complex or valuable matters which the Executor or Administrator need to sort out in proper, fair and successful manner.
-The Executor or Administrator is personally liable for properly administrating the deceased's estate and may found him or her self personally liable against the inheritors and against the Republic.
+The Executor or Administrator is personally liable for properly administrating the deceased's estate and is personally liable against the inheritors and the Republic.

 Appointing a lawyer to be the Executor or Administrator will give you peace of mind that the process will be properly completed and the legal fees are settled by the deceased's estate.